fatherxtreme123/Secure.Password.Generator/README.md

 ### Additional Functionality
 - Export password history to text files for backup or sharing.
-- Password strength chart and custom password rules for specific security needs.
-- Send feedback to the developer.

 ## Quick Start Example
 1. Open the application and navigate to "Password Generator Settings."